Keep Your Website Content Simple

 Your website visitors are after information, pure and simple.

-There's no point providing this information if no one will understand it.
+There's no point in providing this information if no one will understand it.

 Think of the average age of your website visitors as 12 years old - they're almost definitely older than that, but if you write towards a 12-year-old reading level then you can be sure everyone will understand what you've written.